raybellwaves/xskillscore-gpu/README.md

 WIP: Run [xskillscore](https://github.com/xarray-contrib/xskillscore) on a GPU.

+## How to implement

+Ideally things work with zero code changes up the stack:
+ - import numpy as np; gives you speed up for `numpy` operations if you have a GPU.
+ - You can currently dispatch in `numpy` if you pass a cupy array (`np.absolute(cupy_array_forecasts, cupy_array_observations)`) to `numpy` functions which is a step towards zero-code changes.
+ - xarray has

 ## Why?

 Goal of zero code changes if you are an xskillscore user and you have a GPU.